Skip to main content

 Macarronada

-Zulian baked macaroni with vegetables, often with meat and bechamel sauce.
-Hearty casserole dish.
+A Zulian baked macaroni with vegetables, usually meat, and a bechamel sauce.
+A filling casserole.

 Allergens: